Skip to main content

 CHEM 310 – Instrumental Analysis (3 hours)

-This course covers the fundamental aspects of instrumental methods of analysis as applied to various methods of chemical analysis, including electrochemistry, spectroscopy, mass spectrometry, and chromatography.
+This lecture course covers the fundamental aspects of instrumental methods of analysis as applied to various methods of chemical analysis, including electrochemistry, spectroscopy, mass spectrometry, and chromatography.

 CHEM 312 – Environmental Chemistry (3 hours)